atheermoh/news-topic-classification-ffnn/README.md

-# news-topic-classification-ffnn
-Feedforward neural network for classifying news articles into Politics, Sports, and Economy using custom NumPy implementation, SGD, dropout, and GloVe embeddings.

 # News Topic Classification with a Feedforward Neural Network

 This project implements a **from-scratch feedforward neural network** (no deep learning frameworks) to classify news articles into three topics: